frabjous/open-guide-editor/doc/installation.md

 ## Installation on a Public-facing Web-server

 Installation as part of a web project that allows for remote use is mostly the same as installation for personal use.
-You can follow the steps of the procedure described [above](#user-content-steps-to-install).
+You can follow the steps of the procedure described [above](#steps-to-install).
 The main exception is that for over-the-web use you will not want to use the php testing server, but instead a full featured web-server with php enabled like [nginx](https://www.nginx.com/) or [apache](https://httpd.apache.org/).

-Instructions for setting up a standard php-enabled web-server are beyond the scope of this documentation, but there are many guides and tutorials for doing this online for all major Linux distributions.
+Instructions for setting up a standard php-enabled web-server are beyond the scope of this documentation, but there are many guides and tutorials for doing this online for all major linux distributions.
 A MySQL or other database is not needed.

 To make use of OGE on such a server, when following the steps above, you merely need to clone the repository into a place under the root directory served by the web-server, e.g., `/var/www`, or whatever the server is configured to use.